PLCnext/SampleRuntime/getting-started/Part-10/README.md

    This will create two OPC UA data items; one read/write (Input) and one read-only (Output), each holding a 32 bit integer value.
 Corresponding GDS variables will also be created using this information.

    This `struct` can include any number of elements.
-The data type of each element must be taken from the C++ column of the ["Available data types"](https://www.plcnext.help/te/PLCnext_Runtime/Available_data_types.htm) table in the PLCnext Info Center.
+The data type of each element must be taken from the C++ column of the ["Supported elementary data types"](https://plcnext.help/te/PLCnext_Runtime/Supported_elementary_data_types.htm) table in the PLCnext Info Center.

 1. Auto-generate the remaining C++ source code for the project.
 From the root directory of the RuntimeOpc project: